PaintingWithCode/til/src/posts/distinguishing-between-arrays-objects-javascript/distinguishing-between-arrays-objects-javascript.md

 }
 ```

-For the dynamic rendering case, it's worth remembering that `typeof null` also outputs `'object'` and might need to also be handled.
+For the dynamic rendering case, it's worth remembering that `typeof null` also outputs `'object'` and might need to be handled as well.